joyapisi/system-admin-casestudy/README.md

 ## Question 1

 Briefly describe the role of the following in networking environment.
 Draw the diagrammatic representation depicting the same.
-•	VPN
-•	MPLS
-•	OSPF
-•	BGP

-1. VPN (Virtual Private Network)
+a. **VPN (Virtual Private Network)**

 The role of a VPN is that it is used to provide encrypted security when external users are remotely accessing a private network.
 The type of security that a VPN offers includes ensuring authorised access, and secure data transmission through an encrypted format.